Anushka1590/person-reid-project/README.md

 # Person Re-Identification System

-A Vision Transformer-based Person Re-Identification (ReID) system with a Streamlit interface and cosine similarity matching using the Market-1501 dataset.
+A real-time Person Re-Identification system using a Vision Transformer (ViT) backbone, YOLOv8 for person detection, and cosine similarity-based retrieval.
+Deployed via Streamlit for live querying.

 ---

 ## Overview

-Person Re-Identification is a challenging computer vision task that aims to recognize the same individual across different camera views.
-This project leverages a fine-tuned Vision Transformer (TransReID) model to address this challenge by extracting robust feature embeddings and performing cosine similarity matching via FAISS for efficient retrieval.
+Person Re-Identification (ReID) aims to recognize the same individual across different camera views.
+This project leverages a fine-tuned Vision Transformer (TransReID) model trained on the Market-1501 dataset to extract robust 768-dimensional feature embeddings.
+Embeddings are compared via cosine similarity to retrieve the most similar identities.

-The system includes a user-friendly Streamlit interface for real-time querying and optional integration with YOLO for person detection.
+A YOLOv8 person detector is used to crop input images for better embedding quality, and the system supports a Streamlit interface for real-time querying.

 ---

-## Features
+## Key Features

-- Person ReID using Vision Transformer (TransReID)
+- Vision Transformer (vit_base_patch16_224) backbone for feature extraction

-- Cosine similarity-based feature matching using FAISS
+- YOLOv8-based person detection for clean input

-- Real-time querying via Streamlit UI
+- Cosine similarity matching for retrieval

-- Tested on Market-1501 dataset
+- Real-time querying using Streamlit

-- Optional YOLO integration for person detection
+- Custom gallery support (images of multiple identities with varying camera angles)

 ---